Resources to support screening professionals in their initial training and continuing professional development (CPD).

 - sign up for screening training

 Most e-learning for the NHS screening programmes is available on the e-Learning for Healthcare (e-LfH) website.
+This includes the introduction to population screening module, which explains what screening is and how screening programmes are implemented in the NHS.

 Screening programme resources